SwathiSheela/OrderDataProcessorAssignment/README.md

 # OrderDataProcessorAssignment
 Process the CSV order data by parsing it into structured models to generate an XML file.

-OrderDataProcessor Project – Code Structure & Standards This document outlines the code architecture and best practices followed in the OrderDataProcessor project to ensure clarity, scalability, and maintainability.
+OrderDataProcessor Project – Code Structure & Standards:
+This document outlines the code architecture and best practices followed in the OrderDataProcessor project to ensure clarity, scalability, and maintainability.

 1. Separation of Concerns (SoC)